100 years later, how do we like living in the world that the Great War made?

-The Wall Street Journal counts one hundred things we pulled out of the trenches: from Pilates to Poland to passports (and 97 more).
+The Wall Street Journal counts one hundred things that came out of the Great War: from Pilates to prosthetics to mass production (and 97 more).

 Could the immense tragedy of 1914-18, in which 65m men fought and about 8.5m were killed, have been avoided?
 By July 1914 most of Europe’s political and military leaders felt the defence of national power and honour was worth the risk of war.
 Yet as MacMillan concludes, those who were against war could have stood up more firmly against those who denied there were other choices.
 “There are always choices,” she writes.